internaloha/documentation/docs/overview/needs-assessment.md

 <img src="/img/internbit/internbit-needs-assessment-1.png"/>

-This indicates that there is a clear opportunity for InternBit to add value.
+This indicates that there is a clear opportunity for InternAloha to add value.
 I think it is extremely unlikely that, for over half of ICS undergraduates, there are less than 6 relevant internship opportunities.

 Almost 40% of our undergraduates felt that they were not qualified for any of the internships they were interested in!

 <img src="/img/internbit/internbit-needs-assessment-2.png"/>

-This is an opportunity for InternBit, as well as an opportunity for RadGrad.
+This is an opportunity for InternAloha, as well as an opportunity for RadGrad.
 We need to use the combination to help students figure out how to become qualified (or at least have the self-representation as qualified.)

 About 44% of our undergrads found the Internship search experience to be "Difficult" or "Very Difficult":

 <img src="/img/internbit/internbit-needs-assessment-3.png"/>

-Once again, that shows a clear need for InternBit, if it can actually make the process more simple.
+Once again, that shows a clear need for InternAloha, if it can actually make the process more simple.

 Here are issues that students identified as problematic: